-The MoMA Alzheimer's Project is the nationwide expansion of MoMA's art and dementia programs, including Meet Me at MoMA, the Museum's outreach program for individuals living with Alzheimer's disease and their caregivers.
-Funded by a major grant from MetLife Foundation, the project broadens the reach of these programs through the development of resources that can be used by museums, assisted-living facilities, and other community organizations serving people with dementia and their caregivers.
+The MoMA Alzheimer's Project expanded on the success of the Museum’s education programs for people with Alzheimer’s disease and their care-partners.
+Funded by a major grant from MetLife Foundation, the Project broadened the reach of these programs through the development of resources that can be used by museums, assisted-living facilities, and other community organizations serving people with dementia and their caregivers.
 For more information on The MoMA Alzheimer's Project, see the History of the Project.

 Please refer to the technical requirements for MoMA.org.

-The guidelines and methods presented in The MoMA Alzheimer's Project's web-based and printed resources, and at its in-person trainings and workshops, are being shared so that others can learn about MoMA's experiences in providing programs for people with dementia and their caregivers.
+The guidelines and methods presented in The MoMA Alzheimer's Project's web-based and printed resources are being shared so that others can learn about MoMA's experiences in providing programs for people with dementia and their care partners.
 The MoMA Alzheimer's Project is not a formal training program, and MoMA does not offer certification, oversight services, formal partnership opportunities, or membership programs.

 If you are interested in reproducing images from The Museum of Modern Art web site, please visit the Image Permissions page (www.moma.org/permissions).
 For additional information about using content from MoMA.org, please visit About this Site (www.moma.org/site).